csalama/metis-project-2/README.md

 - Weighted RAPTOR differential by team/season, where RAPTOR player scores are taken from [FiveThirtyEight](https://github.com/fivethirtyeight/data/tree/master/nba-raptor).
 - NBA game data, including home and away teams, scores, and win ATS, as scraped from Oddsshark.com.

-#### Model

-The following is the primary model of interest:
-$$
-Score\_Diff = \alpha + \beta_1Value\_Diff + \beta_2Last\_N\_ATS\_Diff + \beta_3Season+ \beta_4 ATL + \beta_5 BOS +...+\beta_{33}WAS
-$$

-- $Score\_Diff$: Difference between home and away scores within a game
-- $Value\_Diff$: Difference between home and away weighted wins above replacement (as described by [FiveThirtyEight](https://fivethirtyeight.com/features/how-our-raptor-metric-works/)).
-The weighted average of wins above replacement by minutes played was taken to given a team's "value" within a season.
-- $Last\_N\_ATS\_Diff$: Difference between the Last $N$ wins against the spread for the home and away teams.  $N = 5$ by default, but can be edited within data_import.
-- $Season$: Season year.
-Seasons 2017-2021 were used for this analysis.
-- $ATL,...,WAS$: Dummy variables for the team playing the game.
-Equal to 1 if the team is home, -1 if the team is away, and 0 if the team didn't play in this game.

 #### Method

 Multiple models were separated into training and testing sets, and models were validated using 5-Fold Cross Validation including a simple linear regression and a 2-degree polynomial regression.
-To correct for potential colinearity within the features, Ridge and Lasso regularization methods were used.
+To correct for potential collinearity within the features, Ridge and Lasso regularization methods were used.
 A Ridge regression model resulted in the highest $R^2$.

 Different models for each season were also considered as an option, but $R^2$ within the test data signified over-fitting.